Skip to main content

 The collection contains a small series of some of Antonucci’s writings, including drafts and notes for articles published in Catholic magazines and journals, poetry manuscripts and notebooks, and screenplays and stage plays.

-The final series, "Digital Media," consists of the contents of 574 floppy disks containing files created by Antonucci.
+The final series, "Digital Media," consists of the contents of 603 floppy and zip disks containing files created by Antonucci.
 This material supplements the other contents of the collection and includes design work for artist books and magazines, corporate and non-profit clients, Catholic organizations and schools, and personal projects.
 Also included are digital files related to Antonucci's teaching at Parsons, as well as business correspondence and records.
 An index of file titles comprising the digital media may be viewed in Google docs here: https://docs.google.com/document/d/1Bll4OHvcHyTybQFZoMIuZz43IN0MpA54fNWAxzG5d70/pub

 Language of Materials